bullet-train-co/bullet_train-core/bullet_train/docs/modeling.md

 ### Focus on the structure and namespacing.
 Don't worry about every attribute.

-One of the unique features of Super Scaffolding is that it allows you to scaffold additional attributes with `bin/super-scaffold crud-field` after the initial scaffolding of a model with `bin/super-scaffold crud`.
+One of the unique features of Super Scaffolding is that it allows you to scaffold additional attributes with `rails generate super_scaffold:field` after the initial scaffolding of a model with `rails generate super_scaffold`.
 That means that you don't have to worry about figuring out every single attribute that might exist on a model before running Super Scaffolding.
 Instead, the really important piece is:

 1. Naming the model.
 2. Determining which parent model it primarily belongs to.